 Speculators: Speculators and high-net-worth individuals actively participate in the Grey Market, aiming to profit from short-term price movements.
 They buy shares at a premium in anticipation of a higher premium or sell at a discount if they expect a decline in the GMP.

+So, what is GMP?
 The grey market premium in IPOs provides valuable insights into investor sentiment and market expectations surrounding an upcoming IPO.
 It acts as an unregulated barometer, reflecting the demand and supply dynamics of IPO shares before their official listing.

 Investors, both retail and institutional, closely monitor the GMP to assess the IPO's potential performance and make informed investment decisions.
-However, it is important to note that Grey Market trading involves risks and uncertainties, and the GMP may not always accurately predict the stock's future behavior once listed on the official exchange.
+However, it is important to note that Grey Market trading involves risks and uncertainties, and the GMP may not always accurately predict the stock's future behaviour once listed on the official exchange.

 The grey market premium refers to the premium at which shares of an IPO trade in the unofficial and unregulated grey market before their official listing on the stock exchange.